David-Peede/targt_pipeline_vcf/README.md

 ## TARGT Table Conversion and QC

-I have preformatted the TARGT tables (which can be found in the `targt_tables` directory) to include the necessary header line information as specified by the [VCF documentation](https://samtools.github.io/hts-specs/VCFv4.3.pdf) here I make a couple of assumptions that should not effect down stream analysis:
+I have preformatted the TARGT tables (which can be found in the `targt_tables` directory) to include the necessary header line information as specified by the [VCF documentation](https://samtools.github.io/hts-specs/VCFv4.3.pdf) here I make a couple of assumptions that should not affect down stream analysis:

 * Since we called genotypes using the TARGT pipeline we do not have variant IDs associated with our new calls, so I annotate the `ID` field as missing using a `"."`